YouTube Animators Are More Popular Than Ever

-Becoming a great animator takes years of work, experience, and inspiration to master.
+Becoming one of the great YouTube animators takes years of work, experience, and inspiration to master.

-A great source of inspiration for your animation career videos is learning from the best animators on YouTube.
+A great source of inspiration for your animation career videos is learning from the best YouTube animators.

 Some of the YouTube animators that we feature in this blog post upload their own drawing tutorials and animation projects.
 In their YouTube animation channels, you can draw inspiration from their autobiographies, TV show parodies, music videos, films, and so much more.

 Keep scrolling to find out the YouTube animators you need to check out as an animator.

 Odds1Out is run by American YouTuber Robert James Rallison, one of the most popular YouTube animators.

 He started uploading webcomics in 2012 and started posting animated videos on YouTube in 2014.

 His videos are usually about his job, as well as random, fun day-to-day experiences.

 How It Should Have Ended is a popular animation channel among YouTube animators that makes cartoons offering alternative endings to popular films.